ktaff76/ktaff76/README.md

-# Hi there, I'm Kristopher Taff 👋
+# Hi there, I'm Kris Taff 👋

 ## 🚀 About Me
 I'm a **Senior Data Analyst** working in the travel and hospitality industry, transitioning into **Machine Learning Engineering**.
 Currently finishing my **Master's in Data Science**, with a strong passion for **AI development** and building intelligent systems that drive business growth.